ensody/ReactiveState-Kotlin/README.md

 Note that `autoRun` can be extended to support observables other than `StateFlow`, `LiveData` and `WhileUsed` (see below).

+### Relation to Jetpack Compose

+Reactive UI frameworks like Jetpack Compose automatically rebuild the UI whenever e.g. a `StateFlow` changes.
+Isn't that the same thing as `autoRun` already?
+Do you still need this library?

+If you look closely at the code sample above, the ViewModel uses `derived` to automatically recompute a `StateFlow` based on other `StateFlow`s.
+This pattern in very powerful in practice and provides the perfect foundation for frameworks like Jetpack Compose which only focus on the UI aspect.
+Actually, Jetpack Compose is like `derived` for the UI.
+ReactiveState's `derived` and `autoRun` provide the same reactivity for your data and business logic.

+So, both solutions need to be used together when creating a fully reactive codebase.

+Moreover, Jetpack Compose currently doesn't provide any multiplatform ViewModel support.
+This library solves this by providing `BaseReactiveState`.

 ### Correct lifecycle handling

 ```kotlin